How does a business funding broker work

 • Accept whatever terms they offer

-• Miss lenders better suited to your profile
+• Miss funders better suited to your profile

 • Days or weeks of back-and-forth